 If you use a subscription platform like Subbly to set up your subscription business, that can also help you set up a reliable billing system, as we offer an option for recurring automated billing.

 If you have decided on your pricing tier model and set up a good billing system, you can tweak your pricing system to include a customer acquisition strategy like freemium.

-You can’t solely rely on freemium as a way of generating revenue in itself, but that doesn’t mean it’s not an amazing tactic for customer acquisition – as it allows your customers to dip their toes before they commit.
+It goes without saying that businesses can’t solely rely on freemium as a way of generating revenue in itself, but that doesn’t mean it’s not an amazing tactic for customer acquisition – as it allows your customers to dip their toes before they commit.

 The freemium pricing model can either mean: